When is New Gold Inc. (NGD) going to be good investment?

 The other major institutional holder is Kopernik Global Investors, LLC, with the holding of over 36.44 Million shares as of June 29, 2020.
 The firm’s total holdings are worth over $49.19 Million and represent 5.39% of shares outstanding.

-Also the top two Mutual Funds that are holding company’s shares are VanEck Vectors ETF Tr-Junior Gold Miners ETF and Advisors Inner Circle Fund II-Kopernik Global All Cap Fund.
-As of May 30, 2020, the former fund manager holds about 4.07% shares in the company for having 27515472 shares of worth $33.29 Million while later fund manager owns 17.17 Million shares of worth $13.87 Million as of April 29, 2020, which makes it owner of about 2.54% of company’s outstanding stock.
+Also the top two Mutual Funds that are holding company’s shares are VanEck Vectors ETF Tr-Gold Miners ETF and VanEck Vectors ETF Tr-Junior Gold Miners ETF.
+As of June 29, 2020, the former fund manager holds about 5.5% shares in the company for having 37194673 shares of worth $50.21 Million while later fund manager owns 23.52 Million shares of worth $31.76 Million as of June 29, 2020, which makes it owner of about 3.48% of company’s outstanding stock.